A 5.9 magnitude earthquake hit eastern Afghanistan at about 1:24 a.m. local time on June 22.

 The most critical ongoing need is unrestricted cash donations and support for emergency shelter and household supplies, and to cover basic needs for affected families.
 Many people lost everything in the earthquake.

-Direct cash assistance can allow families to purchase items and services locally that address their multiple needs.
+Direct cash assistance allows families to purchase items and services locally that address their multiple needs.
 It gives each family flexibility and choice, ensuring that support is relevant and timely.
 Cash assistance can also help move families faster towards rebuilding their lives.

 Food security and nutrition

-Given the high, pre-existing hunger needs, this will be an important area of support.
+Given the high, pre-existing hunger needs, this remains an important area of support.
+Additionally, 71% of villages assessed reported that their grain facilities had been completely destroyed or severely damaged.

 According to the International Red Cross and Red Cresent Societies, “the country is facing one of the world’s worst food insecurity and malnutrition crises, with around 20 million people in crisis or experiencing emergency levels of food insecurity, and more than half of all children under-five projected to face acute malnutrition.
 With the combination of the severe drought – which has affected the entire country’s territory, and the impact to the agriculture and livestock sectors, which account for the bulk of economic activity, in such dire condition – compounded by the economic hardship, hundreds of thousands of households have been forced to adopt negative coping mechanisms as many are stuck in a quagmire of debt while prices of essential commodities continue to rise beyond reach.
 The economic situation is, in addition, driving millions of people into poverty.”